 To give you an idea of the fuel requirements of a butane heater, a typical heater can burn 3 – 4oz per hour.
 Based on this, an 8oz. canister will burn for 2 hours at high heat, and 4 hours at low heat on an adjustable furnace.

 If you are currently cooking on a butane stove, you may be tempted to ask why you can’t just run that as your furnace.
-Although similar, they are not the same.
+Although similar at a glance, they are not the same.
 A butane furnace is a catalytic heater which produces less carbon monoxide than a stove.
 In using a furnace, you also won’t have to worry about that open flame in your vehicle.